World's First Scientific ML Bootcamp

 • Debugging and optimizing PINN training

-EXERCISE: Build a PINN to solve a 1D heat equation with noisy data
+EXERCISE: Build a PINN to solve a 1D wave equation

 Session 9